-Our objective here is to ensure that the Council has robust corporate governance documentation and processes in place and that, as far as we may reasonably be expected to ascertain (as we do not attend Council or Committee meetings), all meetings are conducted in accordance with the adopted Standing Orders and no actions of a potentially unlawful nature have been or are being considered for implementation.
-We have noted that:
+Our objective here is to ensure that the Council has robust corporate governance documentation and processes in place and that, as far as we may reasonably be expected to ascertain (as we do not attend Council or Committee meetings), all meetings are conducted in accordance with the adopted Standing Orders.
+We note that:

-- ➤ Full Council adopted Standing Orders and Financial Regulations at their meeting in May 2022; - ➤ Details of payments and Council policies are posted on the website in the Transparency section; - ➤ Full Council agreed to renew the General Power of Competence at their meeting in May 2021; and - ➤ Following approval of the 2021/22 Accounts the Council advertised their availability for public inspection by publishing the notice of Public Rights.
+- ➤ Full Council adopted the Standing Orders and Financial Regulations at their meeting in May 2024; - ➤ Details of payments are posted monthly onto the Council's website in the Policies and Financial Information section; - ➤ Full Council agreed to renew the General Power of Competence at their meeting in May 2021; and - ➤ Following approval of the 2023/24 Accounts the Council advertised their availability for public inspection by publishing the notice of Public Rights.